Vividred Operation: Plot

 In the near future, an invention known as the Manifestation Engine (示現エンジン, Jigen Enjin) has solved all of the world's energy-related problems five years ago.
-This powerful machine creates energy from the sky and now lies in the centre of an artificial, man-made island called Blue Island.
-On another such island named Izu Ōshima, a poor but happy girl named Akane Isshiki lives a peaceful life with her family.
-Her grandfather Kenjirou is a smart yet eccentric scientist who is also the inventor of the Manifestation Engine.
+This powerful machine creates energy from the sky and now lies in the center of an artificial, man-made island called Blue Island.
+On another such island named Izu Ōshima, a poor but happy girl named Akane Isshiki lives a peaceful life with her sister, Momo, and her grandfather, Kenjirou, a smart yet eccentric scientist who also invented the Manifestation Engine.
 Because of his invention, the world has entered a new era of peace.

 However, this peace didn't last for long.

-Suddenly without warning, a militaristic alien force from another dimension known as the Alone (アローン, Arōn) ,attacked and invaded Earth.
-Their prime objective is to destroy the Manifestation Engine so that they can send the world into chaos.
-Despite the human military forces hitting them with all they've got, they prove to be no match to the Alone's immense power.
+Suddenly without warning, a transdimensional alien force known as the Alone (アローン, Arōn) attacked and invaded Earth.
+Their primary objective is to destroy the Manifestation Engine so that they can send the world into chaos.
+Despite human military forces hitting them with all they've got, they prove to be no match to the Alone's immense power.
 Just when all hope seems lost, Kenjirou gives Akane a special key which will allow her to access the Vivid System (ビビッドシステム, Bibiddo Shisutemu), the only thing that can defeat the Alone.

 Now wearing a Palette Suit (パレットスーツ, Paretto Sūtsu) special warfare armor, and possessing abilities unlike anything she ever imagined, Akane fights to protect the world from the Alone.
 She also recruits her classmates Aoi Futaba, Wakaba Saegusa and Himawari Shinomiya to join her in the fight.
 However, a mysterious girl is planning secretly behind the scenes to sabotage their efforts of defeating the Alone.